mansab/puppet-tarsnap/README.md

 class { 'puppet_tarsnap': }
 ```

-### Configure Tarsnap key for creating new archives (This key hhould have write previleges)
+### Configure Tarsnap key for creating new archives
+ - This key should have write previleges to Tarsnap servers - https://www.tarsnap.com/man-tarsnap-keymgmt.1.html
-This will configure the Tarsnap key at: /etc/tarsnap/tarsnap-write-key
+ - The key will be installed at: /etc/tarsnap/tarsnap-write-key

 ```puppet
 class { 'puppet_tarsnap':